douglasteeple/NaturalLanguage/README.md

 who is mortal?
 John likes Mary.
 who does John like?

 what does 'dinosaur' mean?

 woo hoo!
-There's a long drawn out disaster as the attempt at assimilating definition proceeds....
+There's a long drawn out disaster as the attempt at assimilating the wiki definition proceeds....

 ```